 The program is designed to help students acquire the math and science skills necessary to pursue a career in the health sciences, as well as learn more about the various health specialties.

 The Summer Academic Enrichment Program is an intensive, six-week interprofessional academic enrichment program designed to help junior and senior undergraduate and post-baccalaureate students develop academic skills to help them become competitive for admissions into a health professions track of their choice.

 Students may choose a concentration from among four disciplines: dentistry, medicine, pharmacy and physical therapy.

 Allied Health Career Exploration

-Allied Health Career Exploration is a two-week, nonresidential summer program designed to expose college freshmen and sophomores to the diverse professional programs available at the VCU School of Allied Health Professions.
+Allied Health Career Exploration is a two-week, non-residential summer program for rising college freshmen and college undergraduate students.
+Participants explore the diverse professional programs available at the VCU School of Allied Health Professions.

 Academic and Clinical Skills Symposium

 The Academic and Clinical Skills Symposium gives college and post-baccalureate students interested in health careers beneficial information and hands-on demonstrations so that they may become competitive medical school applicants.

 A joint project between the VCU School of Medicine Office of Student Outreach Programs and the Student National Medical Association, the daylong symposium is held in the fall of each year, usually in October.